 For Liam Hodges, the answer was showing that, despite a cuddly surface, you’re not afraid to fight and stand your ground.
 He made his teddy bears, and even some models, fletch an impressive row of teeth, along his typical work wear inspired trousers and jackets, this season sporting his keyword “noise” all over them.
 Equally as loud, though in a whole different execution, were the designs of London’s favorite club kid Charles Jeffrey, who did his first stand-alone show on Saturday, once again bringing the feeling of freed expression from his LOVERBOY club nights to the runway.
 Bright colors, a variety of historical references, painted faces, and a pulsing spirit confronting a not nearly as joyful political climate.

-Eden Loweth and Tom Barratt of up and coming brand Art School, which showed under the Fashion East MAN umbrella this season, did their own conquering of the catwalk: in the spirit of dance, but also of daringness.
-The duo envisioned it, as they explained, as a safe space, filled with their self-described queer couture.
+Eden Loweth and Tom Barratt of Art School, which showed under the Fashion East MAN umbrella this season, did their own conquering of the catwalk: in the spirit of dance, and daringness.
+The duo envisioned their stage as a safe space, filled with their self-described “queer couture”.
 Pushing the boundaries of what gender can even be defined as today, Loweth and Barratt showed clothes with a non-binary approach, juxtaposing a sense of fantasy and rebellion, and contributing to a thriving set of designers questioning gender norms and their relation to modern day fashion.

-Or just for the catwalk – because although it might be the safe space these new ideas can first blossom, designers this season showed that it is far from the only space they should be embraced – take your textile fantasies to the club, the office, the street, even the golf course, they seemed to proclaim, and let a fragile world become a bit more fun.
+Or just for the catwalk – because although it might be the safe space these new ideas can first blossom in, designers this season showed that it is far from the only space they should be embraced.
+Take your textile fantasies to the club, the office, the street, even the golf course, they seemed to proclaim, and let a fragile world become a bit more fun.

 Header Image: Art School